Soissons Cathedral: Description

+The southern transept, the oldest portion of the whole edifice, terminates in an apse, and unlike the rest of the building, is divided inside into four rather than three levels.
+The choir end of the cathedral contains stained glass from the 13th century.
+A tapestry from the 15th century depicts the life of the martyrs Gervasius and Protasius, the patron saints of the cathedral.
+Rubens' Adoration of the Shepherds hangs in the northern transept, as does a painting by Philippe de Champaigne.

 The single western tower dates from the mid-13th century and is an imitation of those of Notre-Dame de Paris, which it equals in height (66 m).
 The tower was restored after it and part of the nave were severely damaged in World War I. A matching tower on the other side of the façade was originally planned, but never built.